dokku/dokku/docs/development/plugin-triggers.md

 - Arguments: `$ENTRY_NAME`
 - Stdin: JSON-encoded `Entry` payload

+### `scheduler-storage-exec`

+- Description: Runs an interactive or non-interactive command against a storage entry.
+The storage plugin fires this with `<scheduler>` as the first arg; each scheduler plugin's handler matches against its own scheduler name and either handles or no-ops, mirroring `scheduler-deploy` / `scheduler-app-status`.
+Plugn forwards stdin/stdout/stderr to the handler subprocess so an interactive shell streams cleanly.
+The handler exits with the underlying tool's status code so `dokku storage:exec` propagates exit codes verbatim.
+- Invoked by: `dokku storage:exec`
+- Arguments: `$SCHEDULER $ENTRY_NAME $IMAGE [-- $cmd...]`
+- Flags: `--interactive` (stdin is open), `--tty` (stdin is a terminal), `--as-user <uid>` (override `entry.Chown`).

 ### `traefik-template-source`

 - Description: Retrieves an alternative template for the traefik compose config